pascal-fb-martin/houselinux/README.md

 * metrics.net: all network I/O related metrics (see below).
 * metrics.net._device_.rxrate: receive traffic in KByte per second.
 * metrics.net._device_.txrate: transmit traffic in KByte per second.
+* metrics.temp: data from all supported temperature sensors.
+May not be present.
+* metrics.temp.cpu: main CPU temperature sensor, regardless of the number of cores.
+* metrics.temp.gpu: main GPU temperature sensor.
+May not be present.

 An individual metric is an array of 2, 3 or 4 elements, typically:
 * If the array has 2 elements, the format is: value, unit.